james2hey/james2hey.github.io/README.md

 ### Publishing

-Everything is getting published from the `gastby` branch at the moment.

-Follow [these docs](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) to change that.
+The `gastby` branch is being used for most dev at the moment.
+Deploy locally by running the `npm run deploy` script rather than using the generic GitHub pages method.

 ### TODO